ReginaldOlsson/rko_lio/docs/pages/camera_coupling.rst

 Dynamic-point segmentation
 --------------------------

-The same final-iteration correspondences that build the ICP system also feed a per-voxel dynamic statistic.
-ICP converges globally on a single 6-DoF pose, so "non-converging voxels" is reframed as **voxels whose correspondences end the ICP loop with high residual or are rejected by the** ``max_correspondance_distance`` gate.
+ICP converges globally on a single 6-DoF pose, so there is no literal "per-voxel convergence".
+Instead we use **post-convergence telemetry**: once the primary ICP has finished, ``collect_icp_telemetry`` evaluates every keypoint at the final pose and records distance to the closest map neighbor plus whether that neighbor was inside ``max_correspondance_distance``.
+High residuals or rejected matches are treated as evidence that the **map voxel** associated with the neighbor is dynamic-prone.
+This matches the intuition "static structure explains the scan; moving structure does not" without claiming per-voxel ICP iterates on its own.

 Side-table layout
 ^^^^^^^^^^^^^^^^^